Pamela Taylor Author

 Home

-Award-winning Author of the
+Award-winning author of the Second Son Chronicles

 Tap or click the books to learn more and read excerpts